matthewrungwe/devto-posts/In Progress/The-build-process-of-a-website.md

 <h3 id="review">Review the App</h3>

 Take your application for a complete **test drive**.
-Pretend you are the user for a while, question everything and see how the application does.
+Pretend you are the user for a while, question everything and see how the application performs.

 Also, having an extra pair of eyes won't hurt. **Get a different opinion** from a mentor or a trusted friend.